fieldingtron/rivers-of-chile/README.md

 # Todo Items for first version of Rivers Of Chile

+## to make live set 2 DNS records to

+* @ A  76.76.21.21
+* www CNAME  cname.vercel-dns.com

 ## Standardize Thumbnail Images for Homepage  16 x 9 ratio center crop

 * 1440p: 2560×1440